muratk5n/thirdwave/en/README.md

 ---

 CNBC: "Gas prices are falling — Here's why it's happening..
-Some states have also suspended their gas taxes, which artificially pushes prices lower.
+Some states.. suspended their gas taxes, which artificially pushes prices lower.
 But the main reason for the fall is the decline in oil prices.
 Crude is the single largest factor influencing gas prices, accounting for more than 50% of what we pay at the pump"